Maj. Gen. Mark J. Schindler

 download high res photo of Maj.
 Gen. Schindler

-Major General Mark J. Schindler assumed duties as the Acting Adjutant General of Pennsylvania on December 5, 2020.
+Major General Mark J. Schindler assumed duties as Acting Adjutant General of Pennsylvania on December 5, 2020.
 In this Cabinet-level position with the Pennsylvania Department of Military and Veterans Affairs, headquartered at Ft.
-Indiantown Gap, Annville, Pennsylvania, General Schindler is responsible for the command, control and supervision of National Guard units – Army and Air – allocated to the Commonwealth of Pennsylvania, and six state-owned Veterans homes and programs for Pennsylvania’s nearly 800,000 Veterans.
+Indiantown Gap, Annville, Pennsylvania, General Schindler oversees a combined state and federal budget of over $966 million; is responsible for the command and control of approximately 18,500 National Guard members; a complement of 2,500 commonwealth employees; and six state-owned Veterans homes and programs for Pennsylvania's nearly 800,000 Veterans.

-General Schindler was born and raised in Buffalo, New York.
-He received a two-year ROTC scholarship from Edinboro University of Pennsylvania and was commissioned in 1987, earning a Bachelor’s degree in Communications.
-He went on to attend Clarion University of Pennsylvania and earned a Master’s of Science degree in Communications in 1989 and Master’s degree in Strategic Studies from the United States Army War College in 2011.
+General Schindler was born in Buffalo, New York.
+He received a two-year ROTC scholarship from Edinboro University of Pennsylvania and was commissioned in 1987, earning a bachelor's degree in communications.
+He went on to attend Clarion University of Pennsylvania and earned a master's degree in communications in 1989, and a master's degree in strategic studies from the U.S. Army War College in 2011.